This white paper

 problem arises.
 If you do not provide this information then it's likely

 that unnecessary technical support issues will arise.
 Documenting

 known issues will demonstrate that you care and are focused on providing

 a future solution.

-hard disk allocation.
+memory and hard disk allocation.

 How do I